Disneyteam77/Rexie-Auto-Filter/Readme.md

-# Adv Auto Filter Bot
+# Rexie  Auto Filter Bot

   * -> `/delall`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - To delete all connections of a group and deletes all its file from DB